 The Planning Division staff balance projects that fall into five distinct categories:

-Code Enforcement focuses on protecting community health, welfare, and quality of life, while also protecting individual property rights.
-Enforcement action is typically initiated by citizen complaints and are investigated by appropriate city staff.
+- Code Enforcement focuses on protecting community health, welfare, and quality of life, while also protecting individual property rights.
+Enforcement action is typically initiated by citizen complaints and is investigated by appropriate city staff.
 Learn more on the Code Enforcement page.